Blendify/blender-manual/trunk/blender_docs/manual/editors/text_editor.rst

 .. tip:: Usages for the Text window

-   The text window is handy also when you want to share your ``.blend`` files with others.
+   The text window is handy also when you want to share your blend-files with others.
    A *Text* window can be used to write in a ``README`` text explaining the contents of your blend file.
    Be sure to keep it visible when saving!